Vogtinator/risky-v/README.md

 CONFIG_KEYBOARD_GPIO_POLLED=y
 ```

 You can build an initramfs of your choice and embed it into the kernel build.
+If using buildroot, run `make uclibc-menuconfig` and set `PTHREADS_STACK_DEFAULT_SIZE` to something like 256k instead of the default 2MiB, otherwise some programs run out of memory.

 It also requires `CONFIG_PAGE_OFFSET=0x00400000`, but for some reason that's hardcoded in Kconfig and needs a patch: